Toreben/Portfolio/README.md

-# Le 101 projects by bnoyer
+# 42 Lyon projects by bnoyer
-_This repo is a part of my work at Le-101 School._
+_This repo is a part of my work at 42 Lyon School._

 All of those projects where made on a MacOs computer, but also most of them work on Ubuntu distributions.
 Subjects of those four projects are in the [***subjects***](./subjects) directory, both in french and english for your convenience.